dendronhq/dendron-site/vault/dendron.topic.publish.quickstart.md

 ## Summary

-This guide walks you through publishing with NextJS.
+This guide walks you through publishing with Next.js.

 - NOTE: if you are migrating from 11ty publishing, please read the [[migration guide|dendron://dendron.dendron-site/dendron.topic.publish.migration]] for changes.